withings-sas/guidra/README.md

 ## Quick Start

-* Frontend: Download a release, extract it, and locate a apache vhost on it.
+* Frontend: Download a release, extract it, and configure an apache vhost pointing to the folder "dist/".
 * Backend: Edit the line "$nodes = ['127.0.0.1'];" in backend/index.php and replace the IP by one of your Cassandra node.

 ## Prerequisites